Board Certification (advanced)

-- Develop a set of up to 10 questions that could be used to interview witnesses and/or suspects.
+- Develop a set of questions that could be used to interview witnesses and/or suspects.

-- Develop a list of up to 5 pieces of potential evidence.
+- Develop a list of pieces of potential evidence.

 All answers should be based solely on information provided in the case scenario and depicted in the scene photographs.
 Since you only have 30 minutes for each case, you DO NOT need to interpret findings, solve the case or develop a complete case report.

 - A Multiple Choice Section--This portion consists of 240 multiple choice test items.
 You have up to 4 hours to complete this, which is divided into the following 8 sections: